Al McGuire: Coaching career

 McGuire led Marquette to its only NCAA basketball championship in 1977, his final season as a head coach.
 On December 17, 1976, McGuire stunned fans by announcing that he would retire as coach after the end of the current season, to become vice chairman of Medalist Industries, effective May 1, 1977; he had served on the board of directors of the sporting goods firm for six years.
 North Carolina coach and friend Dean Smith had stated that McGuire never intended to be a "lifer" as a coach.
 McGuire was an executive with the company for less than a year, resigning on March 20, 1978.
-For the entire tournament, Maguire would wear a black sport coat and gray pants that he believed was lucky.
+For the entire tournament, McGuire would wear a black sport coat and gray pants that he believed was lucky.
 Marquette's team, led by Alfred "Butch" Lee, Maurice "Bo" Ellis and Jerome Whitehead would have a run that Maguire later referred to as "the magical weekend", which saw Whitehead receive a full-court pass and subsequently made a last-second shot to propel Marquette past UNC Charlotte in the national semifinals.
 Two days later, they defeated Dean Smith's North Carolina Tar Heels for the title.
 Ranked sixteenth, Marquette had seven losses going into the NCAA tournament, the most losses up to that time for a team that would win the NCAA Championship.
 The thrilling weekend in Atlanta's Omni Coliseum provided a happy sendoff.
-Maguire was succeeded by his assistant Hank Raymonds, who in turn was succeeded by Majerus in 1983; Marquette would not reach another Final Four until 2003.
+McGuire was succeeded by his assistant Hank Raymonds, who in turn was succeeded by Majerus in 1983; Marquette would not reach another Final Four until 2003.

 While at Marquette, McGuire founded "Al's Run," a charity event for the Children's Hospital of Wisconsin.
 The race celebrated its 40th anniversary in 2017.